 Birmingham, AL 35201

 Regions Bank takes identity theft seriously.
-ITAC is a free service that can help Regions Bank customers restore their financial identity.
-If a criminal has opened an account in your name at Regions Bank, or taken over one of your accounts, ITAC will:
+Regions Identity Theft Kit is a free service that can help Regions Bank customers restore their financial identity.
+If a criminal has opened an account in your name at Regions Bank or another financial institution, Regions will:

 - Walk you through your credit report to identify other suspicious accounts